Port of Djibouti

 The Port of Djibouti is a port in Djibouti, the capital of Djibouti.
 It is strategically located at the crossroads of one of the busiest shipping routes in the world, linking Europe, the Far East, the Horn of Africa and the Persian Gulf.
-The port serves as a key refueling and transshipment center, and is the principal maritime outlet for imports to and exports from neighboring Ethiopia.
-An estimated 2,500 ships pass through and call through the port every day.
+The port serves as a key refueling and transshipment and also transport means center, and is the principal maritime outlet for imports to and exports from neighboring Ethiopia.
+An estimated 2,500 ships pass through and call through the port annually.

 The economy of Djibouti relies heavily on the strategic location of its port since about a third of all daily shipping in the world passes the north-east edge of Africa.
 The port has been at the center of a legal dispute between port operator DP World and the government of Djibouti since 2018, when DP World's port concession was revoked by presidential decree.

 Operations

 The Djibouti Ports & Free Zones Authority (DPFZA) is the governmental body administering the Port of Djibouti and other ports in the country.
 The organization also oversees the national free zones, serving as a liaison between the companies working therein and other government agencies.
 The DPFZA is subject to the Presidential Office and currently chaired by Aboubaker Omar Hadi.